MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 ## Supported regions

 Your AI model is deployed in the region that hosts the environment.
-For example, if your environment is created in the Europe<!--SELF, there is no "Europe" region.
-There's European Union, there's France, there's Germany... see https://docs.microsoft.com/en-us/office365/enterprise/o365-data-locations  --> region, then your model is deployed in Europe datacenters.
+For example, if your environment is created in the Europe region, your model is deployed in Europe datacenters.
 More information: [Environments overview](https://docs.microsoft.com/power-platform/admin/environments-overview)<!--note from editor: I used the stripped-down cross-reference wording because the introduction to this cross-reference didn't add anything new. ("For an overview... see Overview...")
 The title of the article you're linking to already said it all.-->

 The availability (release status) of AI Builder is dependent on your region.
 For a breakdown of AI Builder feature availability by region, see [Feature availability by region](availability-region.md).